Frequently asked questions

 What are Honors College students like?

-Is there a grade point requirement to be an Honors student?
+Is there a GPA requirement to be an Honors College student?

 Does it cost more to be in the Honors College?

 At Washington State University, it does not cost more to be a student in the Honors College than to be a student not in the Honors College.
 Furthermore, students in the Honors College are eligible for additional scholarships and funding.